sonic-net/SONiC/doc/mgmt/SONiC_PIM_SM_HLD.md

 | 28   |   Functionality    | Verify that no first packet loss is seen with minimal multicast route entries when pim ecmp is configured  | |

-# 11  Design expections from Broadcom
+# 11  Design expections from Vendor
 ## 11.1 ACL and COPP requirements
 An ACL to lift unknown multicast address is required to honor the source traffic.
 The qualifiers and the corresponding actions are listed below.